-10. Brunswick Avenue Crossing (Constructed 1981-1984)
+9. Brunswick Avenue Crossing (Constructed 1981-1984)

 - a.
 Trees are growing around the upstream end of the structure. - b.
-Water was primarily flowing though the north (left) culvert with less than an inch of water present.
-This aligns with previous inspections that have noted the north (left) culvert is at a slightly lower elevation at the upstream end. - c.
-A grade change occurs for both culverts at the 4th joint from the downstream side. - d.
+A grade change occurs for both culverts at the 4th joint from the downstream side. - c.
 Grout and grout repair appeared to be failing at all joints in both culverts.
-Fractured pieces of concrete and grout were observed at multiple joints in both culverts. - e.
-Longitudinal and circumferential cracks were observed in both culverts. - f.
+Fractured pieces of concrete and grout were observed at multiple joints in both culverts. - d.
+Longitudinal and circumferential cracks were observed in both culverts. - e.
 Strained and detached tie bars were observed in the north (left) culvert.
 One joint with broken tie bars was previously re-grouted by the City of Crystal, but the joint reopened and a 1.5-inch-gap in the joint was observed during the 2008 inspection.
-A 3-inch gap in the joint has been noted since 2009. - g.
-At the 2nd and 5th joint from the downstream side of the north (left) culvert, broken tie bars on both sides of the culvert were observed. - h.
-A hole was observed at the 2nd joint from the downstream side of the north (left) culvert.
-Water appeared to be seeping through 2nd downstream joint and coming out of the hole. - i.
-A broken tie bar was observed in the south (right) culvert on the right side of the joint that is 5th from the downstream end. - j.
-In the furthest downstream section of the south (right) culvert, there appeared to be significant concrete spalling occurring with rebar exposed. - k.
-Spalled concrete and exposed reinforcing were observed from the furthest downstream joint to 4th joint from the downstream in the south (right) culvert. - I. A large circumferential crack was observed at the 5th joint from the downstream end of the south (right) culvert, crack was located from 10 to 12 o'clock. - m.
-Cracks were observed in the road pavement above the structure. - n.
-Sediment has deposited in the channel between the Brunswick Avenue crossing and the 32nd Avenue crossing and created two deltas in the channel.
-The channel was armored with boulder riprap in 2014.
-The sediment delta has been observed since 2017.
+A 3-inch gap in the joint has been noted since 2009. - f.
+At the 2nd and 5th joint from the downstream side of the north (left) culvert, broken tie bars on both sides of the culvert were observed. - g.
+Two holes were observed at the 2nd joint from the downstream side of the north (left) culvert.
+Water appeared to be seeping through 2nd downstream joint and coming out of the hole.